netgrif/petriflow/docs/tutorials/actions-basic.md

 ### Actions

-Petriflow's Actions are pieces of Groovy/Java code that define reactions to events invoked in process execution.
+Petriflow Actions are pieces of Groovy/Java code that define reactions to events invoked in process execution.
 Thanks to the robust Action API events can be chained and further enriched business logic of an application process.
 You can find out more about Actions <a href="#/specification?id=actions">here</a>.

 #### First action - decision split